 The WSJ article says, “The decline in Sunday schools appears to be gradual but steady.”
 Yet Barna’s 2005 study which the article refers to says, and I quote: “Church reliance upon Sunday school has remained stable: 19 out of every 20 Protestant churches (95%) offer “a Sunday school in which people receive some form of planned or systematic Bible instruction in a class setting.”
 Nearly the same proportion of churches – 97% – offered Sunday school eight years ago, when the tracking research began.”
 Here’s the link to the study the WSJ misrepresented: http://www.barna.org/barna-update/article/5-barna-update/175-sunday-school-is-changing-in-under-the-radar-but-significant-ways

-It cannot both be “in decline” and “steady”.
+It cannot both be “in decline” and “steady.”
 In fact, what the stats DO say is that youth classes are in a slight decline.
-But could this be due to a greater reliance on youth groups to pick up the slack?
+But could this be due to a greater reliance on youth groups as the place where teens are expected to gather and discuss.
 Is this a demographic/population trend?
-The article and research doesn’t go into it, but somebody should.
+The article and research don’t go into it, but somebody should.

 a) They remember their own boring S. School experience and “10 foot pole” the program.